SebastianoTaddei/UnixShellProgramming/lectures/01_unix_shell_programming_theory.md

 hello_world
 ```

 Running this script will print the message `Hello, World!`.
-You can pass arguments to a function just like you pass arguments to a script.
+You can pass arguments to a function just like you would pass arguments to a script.
 The arguments passed to the function are stored in the variables `$1`, `$2`, `$3`, and so on.
 Let us modify the `functions.sh` script to pass an argument

 ```bash
 #!/bin/bash